 Self-isolation can make you feel just that: isolated.
 We know the importance of stopping the spread of COVID-19, but it is hard to commit to quarantine.
 It is important to acknowledge that it can have a negative impact on your mental health.
 While you are at home and attempting to continue with work or school or daily life, remember to take the time to stay emotionally and socially connected.
 We are so fortunate to live in a digital age that provides us with the convenience to connect with one another from our homes.
 Take a few moments to a conference call with your work teams and FaceTime with family and friends.
 This connection will help with stress, fear, uncertainty, and create a sense of camaraderie in such an uncertain time.
 Lean on those you usually would even when they cannot be next to you.

 Even during self-isolation, we are never cut off from the outside world.
 These days, social media and main-stream media is more accessible than ever.
 Moreover, it seems that there is breaking and developing news every minute.
 Make sure to look to your personal and local resources for information and support.
 Your Health Insurance provider should be communicating their accommodations and treatment plans with you as there is an increased risk with certain populations.
 Having proper health insurance during a global pandemic will provide a sense of calm in this storm.
 Pay attention to your local officials and contribute as much as possible to the cause of social distancing.
 Urge your neighbors and friends to only go out when absolutely essential.
 The quarantine has a reason!

 Eat Healthy to Guard Against COVID-19

-Here at Insuravita we hope that you and yours aer taking the necessary steps to prevent illness.
+Here at Insuravita, we hope that you and yours are taking the necessary steps to prevent illness.
 Check back daily for updates on how to stay healthy and handle this developing situation in reference to health insurance options, primary care, doctors visits, and steps you can take to improve your health.